hphelion/docs.hpcloud.com/apispecs/maas/hpcloud-maas-api.md

 **Data Parameters**

-* *endpoint_id* - string - The id of the endpoint to subscribe to* *namespace* - string - The namespace of metrics to receive* *dimensions* - dictionary - The dimensions of metrics to receive
+* *endpoint_id* - string - The id of the endpoint to subscribe to* *namespace* - string - The namespace of metrics to receive* *dimensions* - dictionary - The dimensions of metrics to receive (each dimension type can only be used once in this call)

 JSON